Explore Historical Attractions in Boston

 Old North Church

-Trinity Church
+Trinity Church (Boston)

-Trinity Church is one of the most renowned historical attractions in Boston.
+Trinity Church (Boston) is one of the most renowned historical attractions in Boston.
 Located in Copley Square, it is a vibrant parish in the Episcopal Diocese of Massachusetts and a National Historic Landmark.
 Founded in 1733 on Summer Street in Downtown, this church was the first Anglican Church established in New England.
-However, after the original church burnt down in the Great Boston Fire of 1872, the congregation rebuilt its church in Copley Square, which opened in 1877.
-It is home to an impressive collection of monuments, artifacts, and stained-glass windows that chronicle the history of the church as well as Boston itself.
+However, after the original church was burnt down in the Great Boston Fire of 1872, the congregation rebuilt its church in Copley Square, which opened in 1877.
+It is home to an impressive collection of monuments, artefacts, and stained-glass windows that chronicle the history of the church as well as Boston itself.

 Trinity Church is renowned for its unique architecture.
 Its gracefully curved towers are a striking example of Gothic style, while its golden Virgin Mary statue pointing skyward exemplifies the Romanesque style.